 Known as a hub of digital cinema innovation, Radiant’s focus on future technologies and pushing the boundaries of filmmaking sets the company apart from any other rental house.
 The company relies on expert technicians – including award-winning R&D – skilled rental agents, and an array of on-site capabilities to enable creative minds to achieve their vision without compromise.

-At Radiant Images, production companies and filmmakers have access to an in-house design and fabrication team, led by on-site engineer Sinclair Fleming, which is able to quickly provide tailor-made solutions to fit client needs, saving time and money.
+At Radiant Images, production companies and filmmakers have access to an in-house design and fabrication team able to quickly provide tailor-made solutions to fit client needs, saving time and money.
 In addition, an in-house post supervisor is available to assist clients with technical workflows and best practices in virtual and augmented reality as well as 2D productions.
 Clients also can utilize a high-precision lens and sensor diagnostics room for convenient on-site testing.

 Radiant’s VR division also is recognized as an industry leader in testing and developing virtual reality and augmented reality technology.
 Radiant is the creator of the first-of-its-kind Mobius POV helmet rig and the Headcase Codex 360 rig, plus numerous advances in VR mobility and VR power solutions.
 The company also is partnered with VRLIVE (www.VRLIVE.com), a virtual reality live-streaming network that delivers high-quality 360-degree content to any mobile device anywhere.